SeleDreams/SeleDreams/README.md

+# Welcome to my profile !

-I'm SeleDreams, a french developer who mainly develops in C# and C++.
+I am SeleDreams, a french developer who mainly develops in C# and C++.

-I also am lately experimenting in Haxe on Armory3D and with ASP.net core.
+I want to make games that make people feel intensity, for this I am lately experimenting in Haxe on Armory3D.

+I also enjoy producing music.

 🔭 I’m currently working on a game, no more details can be revealed yet.
 <!--